Staying Power: Strategies for Women Incumbents

 - A woman’s response to attacks on her record can maintain and impact her likeability and effectiveness.
 Voters will vote for a man they do not like if they believe he is qualified, but will not do the same for a woman.
 The same actions that increased likeability of women candidates for voters in this research also increased their perceived effectiveness.
 Those actions include centering families and small businesses, focusing on the outcomes of legislation for people, listening to residents about their priorities for the state, and having the values of hard work and responsibility.
 Previous BLFF research that likeability is a non-negotiable for women candidates.
 According to Staying Power, likeability and effectiveness are more strongly correlated now than ever before.

-The Covid-19 pandemic has upended women’s lives, highlighted inequities in health care, education and the economy, and underscored the importance of having women in political office.Read More
+The Covid-19 pandemic has upended women’s lives, highlighted inequities in health care, education and the economy, and...Read More

 While the current COVID-19 pandemic underscores its importance, proving they can handle a crisis has consistently been...Read More